-Selling your top skills in your resume in under 15 seconds is critical to ensure you get noticed by hiring authorities.
+Selling your top skills in your resume under 15 seconds is critical to ensure you get noticed by hiring authorities.

 Put Your Name and Desired Position Front and Center

 The second item must be your job title.
-An employer does not want to have to hunt through a document to try and figure out which position you are looking to obtain.
+An employer does not want to have to hunt through a document to figure out which position you are looking to obtain.
 Make your current or desired job title stand out.
 Be as specific as possible.
 If you are seeking the position of Project Manager, then specify this at the top of the resume.

 Areas of Expertise/Core Competencies